-Most entrepreneurs don’t know that sometimes it’s better to buy an existing business than start your own.
-In this article, DG Institute founder and CEO Dominique Grubisa provides tips on how you can do that, even if you have no finance for the purchase.
+Most entrepreneurs don’t know that sometimes it’s better to buy an existing business than starting your own business.
+In this article, DG Institute founder and CEO Dominique Grubisa provides tips on how you can do that, even if you have no money but want to start a business.

 Most entrepreneurs believe that starting their own business is the only option open to them.

-They don’t know that it’s often easier to take over a business that’s a going concern and steer it.
+They don’t know that it’s often easier taking over a business that’s a going concern and steer it.

 That leads to them sinking hundreds of thousands of dollars into their ventures.
-This is despite the fact that they could take ownership of a business without any finance.
+This is despite the fact that they could take ownership of a business without money.

 This article explains a few of the techniques that you can use to do that.
 Before that, let’s look at why buying a business is the better option in the first place.